leeao/SilentHillOriginsPS2/README.md

 *.txd texture file.

-The game uses the RenderWare engine.
+The game use the RenderWare engine.

 # Usage
-Put the *.py script in the Noesis\plugin\python directory.
+Put the *.py script to the Noesis\plugin\python directory.

 *.bms is quickbms a script.
-Used to split RenderWare resource files.
+Used for split RenderWare resource files.

 About Noesis:
 http://www.richwhitehouse.com/index.php?content=inc_projects.php&showproject=91